Another exciting week of Premier League football is here.

 Swansea City vs. Crystal Palace

-Swansea, who conceded an injury-time equalizer against West Brom, will be looking for three points when they face Crystal Palace who have lost last five League games.
+Swansea, who conceded an injury-time equalizer against West Brom, will be looking for three points when they face Crystal Palace who has lost last five League games.

 Ki Sung-Yueng is out for Swansea after suffering a concussion in the last match.
 January signing Leroy Fer and Alberto Paloschi are expected to feature for Swans.